A snapshot overview of schools in Doha that are considered (although not necessarily chosen) by English-speaking expat parents.

 Qatar International School

 On a campus in the diplomatic quarter of Dafna teaching students from over 60 different nationalities.
-One of the first British schools in Qatar, with full British School Overseas status and still owned by the Qatari royal family.
-Some outstanding exam results in 2018 with one student gaining the top mark in the world for A-Level English Language.
+One of the first British schools in Qatar, with full British School Overseas (BSO) status and still owned by the Qatari royal family.
+Some outstanding exam results recently, with one student gaining the top mark in the world for A-Level English Language.
+Inspected by Penta in 2016.

 SEK International School

 Under the umbrella organisation of the SEK Educational Group who started in Spain 125 years ago and now have eight other international schools in Spain, France and Ireland.
-Opened in West Bay, near the centre of Doha in 2013.
-Too early for us to review but encouraging that it is accredited by the New England Association of Schools and Colleges.
+A multi-lingual school opened in West Bay, near the centre of Doha, in 2013.
+Encouraging that it is accredited by the New England Association of Schools and Colleges (NEASC) but only twelve students took the IB Diploma recently, of whom eight passed, so it is still early days for this school.

 Sherborne Qatar Senior and Preparatory Schools